 (see also main calendar for up to date deadlines)

-- 16 February 2018 - Students to rank the proposed problems in order of preference.
+- 06 February 2020 - deadline for students to rank the proposed projects in order of their preference.

-- 19 February 2018 - Allocation of students to study groups based on preferences.
-Preference will be given to students with higher module marks in the event of conflicting preferences.
+- 10 February 2020 - allocation of students to study groups based on preferences.
+In the event of conflicting preferences, priority will be given to students with higher module marks.

-Initial meeting with academic convenors to happen soon after.
+Initial meetings with academic convenors to happen soon after.

-- 19 March 2018 - Work on projects commences after finish of term 2.
-Weekly meetings with academic convenor to assess progress.
+- Week commencing 16 March 2020 - work on projects commences after finish of term 2.
+Groups have weekly meetings with academic convenors to assess progress.

-- 1 or 2 May 2018 - Groups provide assessed interim reports in the form of poster presentations at the MathSys Annual Retreat.
+- Week commencing 27 April 2020 - groups provide assessed interim reports in the form of poster presentations at the MathSys Annual Retreat.

 Depends entirely on the nature of each research project.

 Assessment of the RSGs will be primarily group based and will include teamworking skills as part of the assessment criteria.
-Details of assessment criteria will appear on the Module Resources page in due course.
+Details of assessment criteria will be updated regularly on the Module Resources page.